Areeb-Ali/Esports-web/read.e.md

-Designing a professional and multi-functional esports news and tournaments website involves combining aesthetics, functionality, and user experience.
-Below is a suggested structure for your website, including key features and design elements:
+Designing a professional and multi-functional esports news and tournaments website involves combining aesthetics, functionality, and user experience including key features and design elements:

 ### Homepage: